epam/edp-cd-pipeline-operator/docs/arch.md

 ### Autodeploy in Argo CD

-Autodeploy logic differs depending on the CI tool that is used for EDP, whether it is Argo CD or Jenkins.
 The scheme below illustrates how autodeploy works in the Tekton deploy scenario:

 ![Autodeploy in Tekton deploy scenario](https://github.com/epam/edp-cd-pipeline-operator/blob/master/docs/puml/autodeploy_argo_cd.png)